 From External Affairs Point of View

 The audited financial statement would expedite the arrangement of accounts of a departed or dead partner.

 - Valuation of Assets and Goodwill

-If the business is to deplete as a going concern, there may not be much adversity concerning the estimation of assets and goodwill as the financial statement is audited earlier by an auditor.
+If the business is getting bankrupt, there may not be much difficulty regarding estimation of assets and goodwill as the financial statement is audited earlier by an auditor.

 - Future trend of the business

-Auditing or Audit is the analysis of different books of accounts by an independent individual called “Auditor”, pursued by personal checking of stock to make sure that section of the organization is following chronicle system of reporting transactions.
+Auditing or Audit is the analysis of books of accounts or the financial statement by an independent individual known as an “Auditor”, pursued by personal checking of stock to make sure that section of the organization is following chronicle system of reporting transactions.
 It is executed to determine the efficiency of financial statements inclined by the organization.